trackit/terraform-aws-client-vpn/README.md

   description = "The CIDR block to wich the client will have access to.
 Might be VPC CIDR's block for example."
 }

+variable "dns_servers" {
+  description = "Information about the DNS servers to be used for DNS resolution.
+A Client VPN endpoint can have up to two DNS servers." type        = list(string) default     = null
+}

 variable "vpn_endpoint_vpn_name" {
   type        = string
   description = "The name of the VPN Client Connection."